avery-gfs/Computer-Science-3/03-wordle/README.md

 - Does your code take advantage of modern Java features?

 - Is your code efficient?
-Does it use appropriate data-structures for each task?
+Does it use appropriate data structures for each task?

 - Does your code implement the Wordle grading rules correctly?
 Do you have test cases that demonstrate this?
-Is your code split into components that can be tested separately?
-"Error" and "River" are your friends here.
+Is your code split into components that can be tested separately? `"Error"` and `"River"` are your friends here.

 There are many ways to approach this problem and structure your code.
 You are free to experiment and choose an approach that works for you.
 Here is a suggested list of steps to take: